-Web push notifications deliver real time notifications to the 42% of internet users who still use the desktop, keeping them engaged with an online store.
+Web push notifications deliver real-time notifications to 42% of internet users who still use the desktop, keeping them engaged with an online store.

 The moment a consumer opts in for updates, your store can use the channel to notify them of ongoing sales, new products, to offer special discounts, send price alerts and more.